What is shoulder arthroscopy?

 You will probably have to wear a sling for at least the first week.
 If you had a lot of rotator cuff repair or shoulder stabilisation done, you may have to wear the sling for 6 weeks.

-Recovery can take anywhere from 1 to 6 months depending on your individual circumstances.
+Recovery can take anywhere from 1 to 6 months depending on what pathology was found during the arthroscopy and what repair was performed.

 When you can return to work or play sports will depend on what your surgery involved.
 It can range from 1 week to several months.

-For many procedures, especially if a repair is performed, physiotherapy may help you regain motion and strength in your shoulder.
+For many procedures, especially if a rotator cuff repair is performed, physiotherapy may help you regain motion and strength in your shoulder.
 The length of treatment will depend on the repair that was done.

 Complications of Shoulder Arthroscopy